Tutorial of pydefect

 1. Relaxation of the unit cell

-We first prepare POSCAR of the pristine bulk unitcell, and create unitcell/ directory and unitcell/structure_opt/ sub-directory ( mkdir -p unitcell/structure_opt/) and move there.
-(In this tutorial, the name with / at the end means a directory.)
-When pydefect needs to construct the vasp input files, namely INCAR, POTCAR, KPOINTS files, we use vise (= vasp integrated supporting environment) code, which generates the input files for various tasks and exchange-correlation (XC) functionals.
-Vise relies on the pymatgen, and therefore, as shown pymatgen web page 1 or 2, we need to set the PMG_DEFAULT_FUNCTIONAL and PMG_VASP_PSP_DIR in the .pmgrc.yaml file at the home directory, e.g.,
+We first prepare the POSCAR file of the pristine bulk unit cell, and create the unitcell/ directory and its subdirectory unitcell/structure_opt/ (using mkdir -p unitcell/structure_opt/), then move into it.
+(In this tutorial, any name ending with / indicates a directory.)
+When pydefect needs to generate VASP input files, namely INCAR, POTCAR, and KPOINTS, we use the vise (short for vasp integrated supporting environment), which creates input files for various tasks and exchange-correlation (XC) functionals. vise depends on pymatgen, and therefore, as explained in pymatgen usage page 1 or page 2, you need to set the PMG_DEFAULT_FUNCTIONAL and PMG_VASP_PSP_DIR in the .pmgrc.yaml file located in your home directory.
+For example:

 PMG_DEFAULT_FUNCTIONAL: PBE_54